 I had to wonder how many of my assumptions and beliefs in the past had held me back from understanding the deeper spiritual meaning of life.
 Even as a philosopher, my mind seemed less than adequate to discern spiritual meanings.
 Based on my experience, few philosophers seem interested in such matters these days.

 I realised how unprepared I was for this strange new world and how much remained for me to learn about its inner workings.
 Though I was eager to discover all I could before returning home, I knew it wouldn’t be easy.
 I found it challenging to understand the interrelationship of material and spiritual concepts where there was no duality.

 In my world, there’s one bin for philosophy and another one for theology; you don’t mix them because if you did, no one would accept what you say.
 This dualism between spirit and matter resulted unwittingly from Descartes’ philosophy.
-On the contrary, the separation between physical and spiritual remained seamless to my friends.
+On the contrary, the separation between physical and spiritual remained seamless for my friends.

 Mo and Eli kept telling me to be patient; there was no need to understand everything at once since that wouldn’t be possible.
 Much of what I needed to learn, they suggested, couldn’t be learned; only discovered.
 Until then, they assured me they would continue to assist me until I was ready to move on to new heights of discovery beyond the Summit.
 I wondered what that might mean: what heights, what discoveries?

 When I understood I no longer occupied a biological body, it felt unsettling to realise I was hanging out with two dead guys.
 This also caused me concern about my state of existence, considering how I seemed to be no different from them, living in the same environment, eating and drinking the same food, engaging in the same discussions and banter.